firebirdberlin/nightdream/docs/faq/faq_en.md

 ### How do I activate the media control?

-The media control can be activated in the app under settings / notifications.
+The media control notifications can be activated in the app preferences in the notifications section.
 If a compatible app is running in the background (e.g. Google Play Music, Spotify, Amazon Music, Pulsar, MyBob etc.) the media control is displayed below the clock.